ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/project-definitions/project-groups.md

 A **Project Group** in **Agile PM** represents a logical grouping of Projects that share common configurations such as [Project Areas](project-areas.md) and [Project Milestones](project-milestones.md).
 They provide a way to centrally manage shared structures across related Projects, without making them global for all Projects and Groups.

+In practice, Project Groups act as a connector between Projects and shared configurations.
+A Project may belong to one Group, and Areas or Milestones linked to that Group apply to all its Projects.

+*For more details on how [Project Areas](project-areas.md) and [Project Milestones](project-milestones.md) are defined and applied,
+and how their scope is influenced by Projects and Project Groups, see the respective documentation pages.*

 **For example**:<br>
 A company manages various projects — such as Website Redesign, Campaign Launch, SEO Optimization, Mobile App, API Platform, and Reporting Module.